castorini/hf-spacerini/README.md

 - Install in editable mode -`pip install -e ".[dev]"`

 ## Creating a simple application 🔎
-You can deploy a search system for the test set of the Extreme Summatization [XSUM](https://huggingface.co/datasets/xsum) dataset on huggingface using the following command with variables stored in a [config.json](config.json):
+You can deploy a search system for the test set of the Extreme Summatization [XSUM](https://huggingface.co/datasets/xsum) dataset on huggingface using the following command with variables stored in a [`config.json`](config.json):
-You can follow the instructions below to create .
+You can follow the instructions below to create the search tool and deplot to huggingface.

 ```bash
 spacerini --config-file config.json deploy